 Ensure safety of theme park rides.
-Obtain full information about the rides and other activities and evaluate them for safety with a special focus on the age, height, and weight levels of girls.
+Obtain full information about the rides and other activities and evaluate them for safety with a special focus on the age, height, and weight levels of riders.

 Follow Swimming Safety Activity Checkpoints.
 Pay particular attention to water park safety rules.
 Ensure there are certified lifeguards at each activity.
-Girls will need to complete a swim test prior to the trip to ensure they can swim.
+A swim assessment is strongly recommended prior to the trip.